- 10 Early Signs

 Can diabetes be cured?

-- Avoid junk food or extremely fatty foods.
+- Avoid junk foods or extremely fatty foods

-- Limit the intake of alcohol and refrain from smoking tobacco.
+- Limit the intake of alcohol and refrain from tobacco

-- Be conscientious about your annual eye check-ups.
+- Be careful about your annual eye check-ups

 Latest Diabetes News

 Top What Are the Early Signs of Diabetes?
 Related Articles